As Councillor of Ward 3, here are some issues that I will focus my attention on:

 City politicians can save taxpayers an enormous amount of time and money when they focus on the job they area elected to do, roads, sewers, garbage and basic community services.
 What is happening now is politicians telling everyone else or level of government how to do their job.
 It is time for elected officials to stay in their own lane and focus their attention on the people that pay the bills “Tax Payers”.

 Campaigns and elections are interesting events.
 People stand up and talk a lot about fluffy things, like we need to talk more, or study the situation better, or I will do this and when they get elected they do the exact opposite.
-Worst of all they get absorbed into the system because they do not have the skill set or experience behind them to do the the job.
+Worst of all they get elected and absorbed into the system because they do not have the proper skill set or experience behind them to do the the job.
 Ward 3 has seen this in the past.
-This happens because candidates spend so much time campaigning to get elected and make things smell like roses instead of campaigning to do the job.
+This happens because candidates spend so much time campaigning to get elected and spend an enormous amount of money make things smell like roses instead of campaigning to do the job.
 So they talk in circles and rarely give an answer.
-This is a very important election because council has lost focus and no longer listens to their constituents.
+This is a very important election because the majority of council has lost focus and no longer listens to their constituents.
 I will quote a present Councillor saying you elected me to make those tough decisions.
 This is the type of top down attitude that has got us here in the first place.
-We need ideological change.
+Politicians are suppose to represent the people.
+We need an ideological change.
 People are suppose to get elected to represent their constituents.
 You do this by listening to the communities you represent.
 This is bottom up leadership.

 My style is one of collaborative leadership.
 Once elected I will perform a communication campaign like Ward 3 has never seen before.
 I want to know everyone’s opinion, even non supporters, as it takes an entire community to create productive and lasting change.

-While knocking on over 10,000 doors to date, there are many points of concern that I have heard.
-We need change is a big one, except people are now saying we need to change the philosophy as the present system is broken and a new face with the same ideology is not change.
+While knocking on over 18,000 doors to date, there are many points of concern that I have heard.
+We need change is a big one, except people are now saying we need to change the philosophy as the present system is broken and a new face with the same ideology will not create the required change.
 Another conversation I am hearing from residents is to elect a representative that actually listens, who has the ability to decipher information and stand with their constituents who brings with them actual experience, leadership and budgeting background who can hit the ground running and instantly contribute.
 I am that person.
-I will not be that person who stands up and say look at me, I am a work horse who understands the job at hand and brings with him a skill set of compassion, action while creating results.
+Right now there is a lot of showmanship going on by people looking for the notoriety of being elected.
+I am a work horse who understands the job at hand and brings with him a skill set of compassion, action while creating results.
 The #1 point here is we need to change the culture of city hall.